 Assessment systems are balanced when the various assessments in the system are coherently linked through a clear specification of the learning targets, they comprehensively provide multiple sources of evidence to support educational decision-making, and they continuously document student progress over time (NRC, 2001).
-These properties-coherence, continuity, and comprehensiveness-create a powerful image of a high-quality system of assessments, rooted in a common model of learning.
-We also find that utility and efficiency are helpful considerations in thinking about the functioning of such systems when working with district and state leaders (Chattergoon, 2016; Chattergoon & Marion, 2016).
+These properties-coherence, continuity, and comprehensiveness-create a powerful image of a high-quality system of assessments.
+Further, we find that utility and efficiency also are helpful considerations when working with district and state leaders (Chattergoon, 2016; Chattergoon & Marion, 2016).